LuksOracle/frontend/README.md

 :warning: Contract must have at least 1 LINK token to do a request :warning:

 :warning: Chainlink node is run locally and will not answer requests if offline during a request :warning:

+:warning: We can verify Universal Profiles for Twitter IDs, but we don't have this shown in the frontend.
+See the scripts in the contracts repo for more info. :warning:

 ## Website Link